 In 2008, King’s College London, on behalf of the BRC, entered into a five-year strategic agreement with BD Biosciences, a part of BD (Becton, Dickinson and Company) to work together on the development of clinical diagnostics and research platforms for clinical applications in the field of immunology.

 The collaboration enables us to innovate and advance translational research into the diagnosis and treatment of patients with a range of conditions including sepsis, infection, rheumatoid arthritis, inflammatory bowel diseases, transplant rejection, severe skin disease (psoriasis) and systemic lupus.
 This agreement was brokered by King’s Business.

-The National Institute for Health Research (NIHR) Biomedical Research Center (BRC) at Guy’s and St Thomas’ NHS Foundation Trust and King’s College London, a long-standing Mass Cytometry contributor, collaborator and partner, formalised a collaborative alliance with Fluidigm in 2015.
+The NIHR Biomedical Research Center (BRC) at Guy’s and St Thomas’ NHS Foundation Trust and King’s College London, a long-standing Mass Cytometry contributor, collaborator and partner, formalised a collaborative alliance with Fluidigm in 2015.

 The Immune Monitoring Core of the BRC will collaborate and partner with Fluidigm to develop new applications, and as such, help to further broaden applications with Fluidigm’s Helios™ technology.

 The partnership with Fluidigm allows the BRC to develop its cutting-edge research infrastructure and, as a Helios service provider, empowers researchers to use expanded applications in high resolution single-cell profiling and discovery, particularly in the fields of cancer biology, immunology and immuno-oncology.

 The genomics facility on the 7th floor of Tower Wing, Guy’s Hospital, is a recognised Illumina site.
 It is equipped with state-of-the-art instrumentation providing a comprehensive range of applications allied to Illumina equipment and other platforms, for genomic sequencing, genotyping and gene expression studies.